Sports and Regenerative Medicine

 Treatments for sports injuries tend to focus on getting the joint back to its prior shape.
 This is often done by replacing ligaments and tendons, such as in the knee, but at times, total joint replacements are sometimes necessary for those who have advanced pain, comorbid osteoarthritis, or have failed other treatments.
 With regenerative medicine, the process of regenerating the tissue is usually carried out by means such as stem cells.
 With the use of these cells delivered directly into the tissue, the cells can differentiate into the types needed to repair the joint.

 Athletic injuries can be one of the best responders to stem cell therapy.
 In fact, sports icons, such as Peyton Manning & Ryan Tannehill, have used stem cell treatments with much success.
 Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
-These regenerative therapies help the body’s natural healing process work faster and more effectively.
+Stem cell therapy for sports injuries helps the body’s natural healing process work faster and more effectively.
 If you have a sports/athletic injury, stem cells can:

 - Help repair ligaments and tendons